NuLink-network/nulink-sdk/docs/README.md

   assert(aliceApprovedDataList && aliceApprovedDataList["total"] > 0);
 ```

+### <a id="BobGetData">Bob checks his list of requested files, and he can use the data now</a>
-8.<space>At this point, Bob checks his list of requested files and discovers that Alice has approved his request to use the file.
+1.<space>At this point, Bob checks his list of requested files and discovers that Alice has approved his request to use the file.
 So, Bob obtains the details of the document for future reference and downloading.

 ```javascript

 //Record this policy ID and account Bob for future use.